 The Office of Military and Veterans Affairs serves veterans and military students by assisting with admissions, obtaining VA benefits and credit for military training, and serving as an advocate for veterans’ issues throughout the campus community.

 To utilize VA education benefits and to obtain a Certificate of Eligibility, eligible veterans and military students will need to apply directly to the Veterans Administration online at www.vets.gov.
-Upon receipt of the certificate, please bring, mail, or fax (859-622-5076) a copy to the Office of Military and Veterans Affairs located at Powell Student Center, Room 137.
-Additionally, a Course Enrollment Form must be submitted online each semester for which benefits will be used, at www.va.eku.edu/course.
+Upon receipt of the certificate, please upload a copy under the student document upload portal at va.eku.edu.
+Additionally, a Course Enrollment Form must be submitted online each semester for which benefits will be used at https://success.eku.edu/portal/omva_login.

 Covered individuals (defined by the VA as any individual who is entitled to educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11 GI Bill® benefits) may attend or participate in the course of education during the period beginning on the date on which the individual provides to the educational institution a Certificate of Eligibility (COE) for entitlement to educational assistance under chapter 31 or 33 (A “Statement of Benefits” obtained from the Department of Veterans Affairs’ VA) website – eBenefits, or a VA Form 28-1905 form for chapter 31 authorization purposes can substitute for a COE) and ending on the earlier of the following dates:

 - The date on which payment from VA is made to the institution.

 - 90 days after the date the institution certified tuition and fees following the receipt of the COE.